OoliteProject/oolite-debug-console/README.md

 The CLI output is not directly visible on the Windows executable version, since that has no console.
 For now, all output that 'would' go to STDOUT and STDERR goes into a text file in the working directory.

-To run from source, click and twisted need to be installed.
+To run from source, click and twisted need to be installed via pip.
 On Debian/Ubuntu systems, assuming python3 is installed, you may need to apt install python3-tk

+On Python 2.7 pathlib2 is required

 ```
 # Running from source directory in a linux xterm to get the help